 Compared to the rest of the Oklahoma City market, the Southeast Oklahoma City region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

 In the last 90 days, 12 listings have come on the market, which means listings might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
 About 142% of the available leases in the Southeast Oklahoma City are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 3,850 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most properties in this region are around 1 floors.
 Most buildings in this area were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst Southeast Oklahoma City residents.
+Waste services is the dominant industry in this market.
+Commute by motorcycle is the most popular way to get to work amongst Southeast Oklahoma City folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.